mdlincoln/mapping-knoedler-palladio/README.md

 [Download the CSV file that we'll work with.](https://matthewlincoln.net/mapping-knoedler-palladio/nyc_knoedler.csv)

-These data describe a little over 4,700 sales by the fine art dealer M. Knoedler & Co. between roughly 1870-1970, as documented in their stockbooks data as encoded by the Getty Provenance Index.
+These data describe a little over 4,700 sales by the fine art dealer M. Knoedler & Co. between roughly 1870-1970, as documented in their stockbooks data as encoded by the [Getty Provenance Index](http://www.getty.edu/research/tools/provenance/search.html).
 In order to keep this introductory lesson straightforward, **this is only a tiny slice of the full Knoedler data**, which cover over 40,000 entries.
 The data in `nyc_knoedler.csv` covers only those cases in which:

-1. The transactions were recorded in the Knoedler stockbooks (they didn't always keep good records!)
+1. The transactions were _actually recorded_ in the Knoedler stockbooks (they didn't always keep good records!)
-2. Artworks for which we have the original purchase _and_ sale dates and prices.
+2. The records contain original purchase _and_ sale dates and prices.
 3. The buyer has a known street address located in Manhattan or Brooklyn (i.e. if our only location info says "New York, NY", it is not included in this subset because it doesn't contain street-level precision. **Note: we haven't yet finished entering all the known addresses - bear this in mind when interpreting visualizations!**)

 I've also enhanced these data with some important modifications that aren't included in the original Knoedler data: